Apache Kafka source connector

 Screenshot of the schema configuration

-3. Save the connection, but do not activate it yet.
+3. Save the connection, but don’t activate it yet.
 Make a note of your connection id.

 Screenshot of connector screen showing its id